dubpixel/dubpixel/README.md

-## Hi there 👋 im @dubpixel // Joshua Fleitell
+## Hi there

 <!--
 **dubpixel/dubpixel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
+- 👋 im @dubpixel
-- 🔭 I’m currently working on control surfaces, led related hardware, and SNL (LOL).
+- 🔭 I’m currently working on control surfaces, led related hardware, other nonsense.
 - 🌱 I’m currently learning about PIO and the RP2040. about how to measure SCH and jitter.
 2110
 - 👯 I’m looking to collaborate on your very blinky, useful or silly 'thing'. advanced video engineering. large scale led installations.
 - 🤔 I’m looking for help with balancing my in the field work with hardware development projects.